Her: (being grumpy) “You mean Singles Awareness Day Eve.”

 The important thing to keep in mind in all this is that every move you make, and every word you speak, is by design a power play, and power plays come with some amount of risk.
 Your goal is to reap the benefits when the risk pays off, and minimize the fallout against yourself if it goes bad.

-Oh, and one final thing: always be sure to read the tone between the lines of what’s in front on you, and to always be on lookout for subtle clues of what’s really being presented, and the underlying theme that being highlighted.
+Oh, and one final thing: always be sure to read the tone between the lines of what’s in front on you, and to always be on lookout for subtle clues of what’s really being presented, and the underlying theme being highlighted.
 Or, to put it plainly: